envoyproxy/ratelimit/README.md

 1. `LIMIT_REMAINING_HEADER` - The default value is "RateLimit-Remaining", setting the environment variable will specify an alternative header name
 1. `LIMIT_RESET_HEADER` - The default value is "RateLimit-Reset", setting the environment variable will specify an alternative header name

+## Optional custom headers (mimicking Github API behavior)

+Some services such as Github add another header containing the timestamp on which the rate-limit clears.
+This can be configured using the following options:

+1. `LIMIT_RESET_TIMESTAMP_HEADER_ENABLED` - Enables the additional timestamp response header
+1. `LIMIT_RESET_TIMESTAMP_HEADER` - THe default value is "X-RateLimit-Reset" and defines the time at which the current rate limit window resets in UTC epoch seconds

+# Tracing

 You may use the following commands to quickly setup a openTelemetry collector together with a Jaeger all-in-one binary for quickstart:

 ```bash